THE FEAST OF ASSUMPTION OF THE BLESSED VIRGIN MARY

 Each of us who bear witness to Christ give birth to him in our own way.

-May we honor Mary on this wonderful feast day and enjoy this late summer day and exalt the women in our life as well!
+May we honor Mary on this wonderful feast day and enjoy this late summer weekend ~ safely, of course!